allanjeng/Cognitive-Documentation/Content/en-us/Academic-Knowledge/SimilarityMethod.md

 **Text String Example:**
 ```
-https://api.projectoxford.ai/academic/v1.0/similarity?s1=this text similarity api is really, really cool&s2=this
+https://api.projectoxford.ai/academic/v1.0/similarity**?s1=**this text similarity api is really, really cool**&s2=**this
 text similarity api is really, really awesome

 ```
-In this example, we show that you can input 2 text strings including punctuation markets.
+In this example, we show that you can input 2 text strings including punctuation marks.
 <br>
 Here is the output:
 <br>